-The Hearing Services Program has two components with different eligibility requirements.
+The Hearing Services Program has two components with different eligibility requirements and service offerings.

-To be eligible for the program’s Voucher scheme a person must be an Australian citizen or permanent resident over the age of 21 years and hold a:
+To be eligible for the program’s Voucher scheme a person must be an Australian citizen or permanent resident over the age of 21 years and are:

-- White Health Repatriation Card (for hearing loss);
+- A DVA White Card (for hearing-specific conditions)

-- be a partner of a person in one of these categories; or
+- A spouse of a person in one of the above categories

 Community Service Obligations (CSO)

-To be eligible for CSO a person must be an Australian citizen or permanent resident, and be either:
+CSO is delivered exclusively by Hearing Australia.
+To be eligible for CSO a person must be an Australian citizen or permanent resident, and be:

 - aged under 26 years

-- Aboriginal or Torres Strait Islander and either:
+- Aboriginal or Torres Strait Islander and :

 - aged 50 years or over

 - took part in the Community Development Employment Projects Program from 30 June 2013 and were receiving hearing services from Hearing Australia before you stopped participating